micropython/micropython/README.rst

 -  supports only SAMD21, SAMD51, and ESP8266 ports.
 An nRF port is under
    development.
 -  tracks MicroPython's releases (not master).
--  Longints (arbitrary-length integers) are turned on for most Express builds (those boards with SPI flash chips external to the microcontroller), but not for boards without SPI flash, for space reasons.
+-  Longints (arbitrary-length integers) are enabled for most M0 Express boards (those boards with SPI flash chips external to the microcontroller), and for all M4 builds.
+   Longints are disabled on other boards due to lack of flash space.

 Behavior
 ~~~~~~~~